regosen/gamelan_sequencer/README.md

 Gamelan music has different variations of scale notations, but typically they're represented as numbers within an octave, with a dot above or below the number to represent a lower or higher octave, respectively.

-For convenience I used alphanumberic values in the provided example:
+For convenience I used alphanumeric values in the provided example:

 ```
                        .....